sc39IsADev/ScambaitingData/binaryrecovery.md

 To: Hana Zonova <agenthanazonova@gmail.com>

-Well, you can say goodbye to https://bitcoinbinaryrecovery.com/ then.
+Well, you can say goodbye to https://bitcoinbinaryrecovery.com/.
 I already reported it, so it should be down soon.
 Also, I'm going to report your bitcoin address.
 Don't mess with developers and bitcoin enthusiasts like me.